Luis Manuel Otero Alcántara: Protests and arrests

-On May 31, 2021 the San Isidro Movement confirmed that Alcántara had been released from custody, after being detained in a hospital for over four weeks.
-On July 11, 2021 Luis Manuel was arrested by Cuban authorities on his way to join the majority of Cuban citizens who marched calling for freedom.
-Since, he has been under custody.
-In September of 2021, Time named him one of the 100 most influential people in the world on their annual Time 100 list.
-On May 30 and 31st of 2022, a closed trial was held in the District Court of Marianao in the city of La Habana, Cuba.
+On May 31, 2021, the San Isidro Movement confirmed that Otero Alcántara had been released from custody, after being detained in a hospital for over four weeks.
+On July 11, 2021, he was arrested by Cuban authorities on his way to join a march calling for freedom.
+Since then, he has been under custody.
+On May 30 and 31st of 2022, a closed trial was held in the District Court of Marianao in Havana.
 Although the international press requested access to the trial, the Cuban Government did not reply to requests.
-As of the present moment, Otero Alcántara is facing up to 7 years in prison and awaits sentencing.
+At that time, he was facing up to 7 years in prison.
+In June of 2022, Otero Alcántara was sentenced to 5 years of incarceration to be served at a Maximum Security Prison in Guanajay, located in the province of Artemisa, Cuba.
+As of November 2024, he continues to serve his sentence.

+Awards and recognition

+In September 2021, Time named Otero Alcántara as one of the 100 most influential people in the world on their annual Time 100 list.

+In 2022, Otero Alcántara was one of six recipients of the 2022 Claus Impact Award for his performances that addresses the critical conditions that Cuban citizens are facing.
+The six other recipients include Ailton Krenak, Alain Gomis, Hassan Darsi, María Medrano, and May al-Ibrashy.